-Welcome to this months newsletter from the Bedfordshire South Branch of the RSPCA.
-This month we have tips on caring for animals, some interesting animal stories, animals needing new homes also read up on the latest campaign, find out what the RSPCA are up to and much much more.
+Welcome to this months newsletter from the RSPCA Bedfordshire South Branch.
+This month we have tips on caring for animals, some interesting animal stories, animals needing new homes also read up on the latest campaign, find out what the RSPCA Bedfordshire South Branch are up to and much much more.

 If you have any suggestions, comments, think you can help out or simply want to know more we would be happy to hear from you.